flutter/engine/lib/web_ui/README.md

 - Make sure you have `depot_tools` installed (if you are regularly hacking on the engine code, you probably do).
-- If not already authenticated with CIPD, run `cipd auth-login` and follow instructions (this step requires sufficient privileges; contact
+- If not already authenticated with CIPD, run `cipd auth-login` and follow instructions (this step requires sufficient privileges; file a github infra ticket queue issue: https://github.com/flutter/flutter/wiki/Infra-Ticket-Queue to get access)
-  #hackers-infra-🌡 on Flutter's Discord server).
 - Edit `dev/canvaskit_lock.yaml` and update the value of `canvaskit_version`
   to the new version.
 - Run `dart dev/canvaskit_roller.dart` and make sure it completes successfully.